 - 15% incline with 20kg backpack (44 lbs.)

-Before I started tracking the heart rate, I walked one minute on the treadmill with the given load and at the given incline so my heart rate settled before measuring.
-After the activity, I checked the average heart rate in the Suunto Movescount web app.
+Before I started tracking the heart rate, I walked one minute on the treadmill with the given load and at the given incline so my heart rate settled.
+After the activity, I checked the average heart rate in the Suunto Movescount web app (discontinued in 2020 but reliable until then).
 All activities lasted for exactly 12 minutes and the treadmill was always set to a speed of 5km/h (3.1 mi/h).
-Note that the inclines above are in percent and that 100% percent angle converts to 45-degree angle.
+Note that the inclines above are in percent and that 100% percent incline converts to 45-degree angle.
 So, we are not talking about very steep slopes here.
 For example, on the Lagazuoi trail (which I did in summer) the average incline from the starting point to the peak was around 18% (10°) which is more than I tested here.